BioinformaticsSTU/OmicsARules/README.md

 ## Group based demonstration

 To visualize the grouped matrix, a balloon plot was created with antecedent groups as columns (LHS) and consequents as rows (RHS).
 The idea is that genes on the left side of several rules, which are statistically dependent on the same gene on the right side, are supposed to be similar and thus can be grouped together.
 We start with the set of association rules: R = { a1 , c1 , m1 , . . . ai , ci , mi , . . . an , cn , mn }, where ai is the gene or gene set on the LHS, ci is the gene on the RHS and mi is the selected interest measure (default: lift) for the i-th rule for i = 1, . . . , n.
 Consequently, a L × K matrix M in R with one column for each unique antecedent and one row for each unique consequent was identified and created.
-The color of balloons represent the lift of rules and the size of balloons represent the support of rules.
+The color of balloons represent the lift of rules and the size of balloons represent the lamda3 of rules.

 <img src="img/group.png"  width="700" height="450" />
 Group plot of association rules